Washing Hair with Just Water?

 What is the water only hair washing method?

 The Water-Only (WO) hair washing method simply uses warm water (in place of shampoo) to cleanse dirt and excess oils from our heads, while utilizing the hair’s natural oils (like a conditioner) to protect and nourish the hair, making it soft, silky, and hydrated.
-When I do it right, my hair can look just as clean as if I only used shampoo (which is where the following tips & techniques come in).
+My hair can look just as clean as if I used shampoo when I use the following tips and techniques.

 The best part about this method compared to other “no poo” or shampoo-free methods is that there are no external chemicals that can damage, dry out hair, or wreak havoc on the natural scalp pH.
 The only “product” necessary is free of harsh chemicals, completely natural, totally free, and designed by nature specifically to nourish and protect our hair– the hair’s natural oils.

 In my opinion, water-only is the final step to take in a shampoo-free journey.
-It’s self-sustaining, it can help get the scalp’s oil production under control, and it is a viable long-term method (unlike baking soda & apple cider vinegar which can be damaging over time).
-This isn’t to say that all other “no poo” methods aren’t as good.
-Many people have found other methods that work well for them, and that’s totally okay!
+It’s self-sustaining, it can help get the scalp’s oil production under control, and it is a viable long-term hair washing method.
+It is also a zero waste, sustainable, and eco friendly hair washing method!

 What is my hair like after one month?

 My hair has never been more hydrated, voluminous, soft, silky, bouncy (the elasticity is through the roof!), manageable, fast-drying, or breakage-free as it is now.
-It looks just as clean as if I used shampoo, without any of the negative shampoo side effects, and it smells fresh.
-I can wash it way less often, because it doesn’t start to look oily until day 7, it no longer requires a boat load of styling products to look nice, and air-drying is a real life thing for my previously unmanageable hair.
-(And it only got better for me.
-Check out my 3-Month Update here.
-And after 13 months, I’m still loving this routine!)
+My hair looks just as clean as if I used shampoo, without any of the negative shampoo side effects, and it smells fresh.
+I can wash my hair way less often, because it doesn’t start to look oily until day 7.
+My hair no longer requires a boat load of styling products to look nice, and air-drying is a real life thing for my previously unmanageable hair.

 The Ultimate Water-Only Hair Washing Routine